ThomasRadeke/sapling-randomizer/README.md

 When you have successfully enabled both add-ons, you can invoke the Sapling Randomizer using two methods:
 - 3D view > Tool Shelf > "Create" tab, on the very bottom, you'll find a "Sapling Randomizer" button.
 Press it.
 - Using the quick menu (Space).
 Just type "Sapling Randomizer" and hit return.
+For more detail, head over to the [wiki](https://github.com/ThomasRadeke/sapling-randomizer/wiki).

 ## Known issues
 This is the very first release and I'm not primarily a software developer, so please use the add-on with caution.